-“CIOs must realise that old organisational strategies will inhibit digital transformation,” said Don Scheibenreif, vice president and distinguished analyst at Gartner.
+“CIOs must realise that old organisational strategies will inhibit digital transformation, and that a digital platform strategy is indispensable,” said Don Scheibenreif, vice president and distinguished analyst at Gartner.

 He said the future organisational structure is cross-functional and bimodal.
 The term “bimodal” refers to the practice of managing two separate but coherent styles of work: one focused on predictability, the other on exploration.

 “Get rid of all habits that would inhibit your bimodal leadership,” added Scheibenreif.
 “Turn bimodal IT into a continuous process, not for just a single set of projects, but as an ongoing discipline.”